Lake houses in Priest Lake

 Priest Lake has something to draw you during each of the four seasons.
 The summer is an excellent time to spend a day cooling down in the water or exploring the state park trails hunting for ripe huckleberries.
 The temperature starts to cool down in fall, and visitors flock to the region to see the gorgeous fall foliage and take a gentle rafting trip down the Priest River.
 Though winters don’t get as cold as they do west of the Rockies, the amount of snowfall in the region draws in visitors looking to take in the gorgeous white landscape via cross-country skis, snowshoes, and snowmobiles.
 Spring is the best time to take in the beautiful circle of life, when deer, elk, and other animals that call the park home care for their newborns as the ice thaws.
 It’s something beautiful to witness, but please leave the animals undisturbed.

-What are the top things to do in Priest Lake?
+Top things to do in Priest Lake

 Hanna Flats Cedar Grove Trail